Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Introduction

 \section{Introduction}

-Internet companies such as Ant Financial and Alibaba are facing the need of developing algorithms for large scale machine learning applications, among which the detection of cash-out fraud for the financial services is a crucial task.
-Cash-out fraud is a common hazard for on-line credit financial firms like Ant Financial, the shopper makes a transaction to the seller via Ant Credit Pay (a credit service issued by Ant Financial), and get cash-out from the seller.
-Without a proper strategy to detect them, a large amount of money may lost each day from cash-out fraud, making it a serious threat.
-Nowadays, machine learning based methods such as logistic regression (LR) and multiple additive regression trees (MART) are employed, and these methods have bring great success for handling this task.
-However, a more effective method is always with a strong demand, since this task has a pretty close connection with economy, and a small improvement will bring into an obvious decrease of economic loss.
+Internet companies such as Ant Financial and Alibaba are facing the pressing need of developing algorithms for large scale machine learning applications, such as recommendation system \cite{davidson2010youtube,pazzani2007content,he2014practical}, advertising \cite{lacerda2006learning,ribeiro2005impedance}, and fraud detection \cite{chandola2009anomaly,zhang2018anomaly}, etc., among which the detection of cash-out fraud for the financial services is a non-negligible task.
+Cash-out fraud is getting to be a severe threat for online credit financial firms like Ant Financial.
+The typical procedure of cash-out fraud can be described as the following: The shopper scans a seller-provided QR code with Alipay and pays to the seller using Ant Credit Pay (a credit service provided by Ant Financial, users can consume with the credit and pay back later), and then the shopper gets cash from the seller, and the seller can get a reward from the shopper for helping him to conduct this abnormal transaction.
+In this process, the shopper gets cash by consuming his credit but not money in Ant Credit Pay, and he is not aimed at buying something but to get the cash by consuming his credit.
+If he doesn't pay back later, this will result in an economic loss for the company.

-On the other hand, due to the increasing effectiveness of data driven machine learning models, the data scientists in the company often work closely with the product department to design and deploy efficient statistical models for such tasks.
-An ideal platform for data scientists and machine learning engineers to achieve such goal should handle large scale learning tasks (often millions or billions of training samples) with high performance.
-In addition, it should be easy to build and run different tasks for productivity.